szkrd/little-angular-book/book/03-routing/01-parameters/README.md

 }
 ```

+Or if we need only a single immutable snapshot, then: `this.activatedRoute.snapshot.params.id;`
+(if you only want to support page reload, but everything else happens inside the app, then just get the params in `ngOnInit`).

-Opening links from the template
-using the `routerLink` directive:
+Opening links from the template using the `routerLink` directive:

 ```html
 <a [routerLink]="['/view/post', item.id]">